codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

 ## (Hybrid GitOps) Troubleshoot communication problems

+You have a communication problem if you see either of these notifications:
+_Unable to communicate with a `runtime_name`_
+OR
-A notification _Unable to communicate with a <runtime_name>_ or _Unable to communicate with two or more runtimes_ indicates a communication problem.
+ _Unable to communicate with two or more runtimes_

 Refer to our [troubleshooting section]({{site.baseurl}}/docs/troubleshooting/runtime-issues/#unable-to-communicate-with-runtime-name-or-two-or-more-runtimes) for a list of possible causes and the corresponding corrective actions.